Igult2017/Quizforge-pius/replit.md

 ### Authentication
 - **Firebase Authentication**: Used for both frontend (client-side SDK for email/password, Google Sign-In) and backend (firebase-admin for ID token verification).
 - **Email Verification (Strict Mode)**: Users who sign up via email/password **cannot log in until they verify their email address**.
 Verification emails are sent automatically upon signup.
-Users who attempt to log in without verifying are blocked and shown a "Resend Verification Email" button on the login page.
+Users who attempt to log in without verifying are blocked and shown a "Resend Verification Email" button on the login page. **Existing users in the database are grandfathered in** and can log in regardless of verification status.
+Only new signups (not yet in database) must verify.
 Google Sign-In users are automatically verified and bypass this requirement.
 - Environment variables: `VITE_FIREBASE_API_KEY`, `VITE_FIREBASE_PROJECT_ID`, `VITE_FIREBASE_APP_ID`.

 ### Payment Processing